 The bottom line is that you save on taxes today but end up with investments which have a lower cost basis.
 This means you’ll have more taxable gains when you eventually sell them But for many of us, this is years down the road in retirement when we have ditched the full-time salary and thus are in a lower tax bracket.

-How this works in practice: So when I file taxes for 2015, I can subtract the $14,682 in short-term capital losses from other gains (such as the rental house I sold this year), or up to $3000 against ordinary income.
+How this works in practice: So when I file taxes for each year, I can subtract the few thousand in short-term capital losses from other gains (such as some shares I sold this year to buy a house), or up to $3000 against ordinary income.
 Betterment sends you a tax statement that you simply plug into your IRS tax forms, Turbo Tax, or hand to your accountant.

 But this is not useful for everyone.
 For example: